 Place de la Mirpe is one of Bergerac’s most beautiful and picturesque squares.
 This is where the grain market was made, and you will find beautiful half-timbered houses and a 1977 statue of Cyrano by a sculptor from the city, Jean Varoqueau.

 In 1385 Ramond de la Rivière received from King Charles VI a fiefdom located in the valley of Chevreuse in the south-end of Paris, having helped recover Bergerac by the English hand.
-Logically, he named this area Bergerac.
+Thus, logically, he named this area Bergerac.

 Later, he resumes his studies and enters the world of literature and poetry with a particular visionary and libertarian touch.
 His writings always range from intellectual and scientific curiosity.
 And he died accidentally in 1655 at the age of 36.

-He, Hercule Savinien, is the one who will inspire Edmond Rostand’s heroic character in 1897 when he first created “Cyrano de Bergerac” in the St. Martin’s Gate theatre.
+He, Hercule Savinien, is the one who inspired Edmond Rostand’s heroic character in 1897 when he first created “Cyrano de Bergerac” in the St. Martin’s Gate theatre.

-Today, the city pays homage to Cyrano, a fictional character who never lived in Bergerac, with two statues, one in The Mirpe Square and one in the Plaza de la Iglesia de Santiago.
+Today, the city pays homage to Cyrano, a fictional character who never lived in Bergerac, with two statues in The Mirpe Square and one in the Plaza de la Iglesia de Santiago.